BluEye-Robotics/blueye.sdk/docs/protobuf-protocol.md

 <a name="blueye-protocol-Reference"></a>

 ### Reference
 Reference for the control system.
-Note that the internal heading referece is not relative to North.
-Use (ControlHealth.heading_error &#43; pose.yaw) instead.
+Note that the internal heading reference is not relative to North, use (ControlHealth.heading_error &#43; pose.yaw) instead.

 | Field | Type | Label | Description |